-There have been some questions that frequently came up from time to time in my line of business.
-Maybe below you will find an answer to a question you may have.
+Below are some frequently asked questions that came up from time to time in my line of business.
+Maybe you will find an answer to some questions you may have.

 Wedding gowns are designed for what is considered the ideal figure which is a balanced body shape.
 The standard height for the ideal figure used for designing a wedding dress is about 5'9".